AmiGandhi/Yelp-User-Rating-Prediction-using-NLP-and-Naive-Bayes-algorithm-and-Restaurant-Recommender/README.md

 result.html - HTML file containing UI for the result predicted user rating based on the input user review

-styles.css - Stylesheet for the webpade designed
+styles.css - Stylesheet for the webpage designed